-We have continued our efforts to mitigate our Scope 2 emissions and sourced 100% renewable electricity across all operations in 2022 and 2023.
-Renewable Energy Attribute Certificates have been sourced to cover the electricity consumption for all operational locations, accounting for 92% of our total electricity consumption.
-The solar PV array at our manufacturing facility in China generated 8% of total electricity consumption.
-As we look forward to 2024, we are investing in a second solar PV array in China to increase our use of self-generated energy at our main manufacturing site.
+We have continued our efforts to mitigate our Scope 2 emissions and sourced 100% renewable electricity across all operations for the third year running.
+Renewable Energy Attribute Certificates ("EACs") have been sourced to cover grid electricity consumption for all operational locations, accounting for 92% of our total electricity consumption.
+We were unable to source EACs generated for our operations in Mexico due to the small volume of certificates required and have instead sourced EACs from Guatemala, which shares an electrical interconnector with Mexico.
+Our second solar PV array at our manufacturing facility in China began operating in September 2024 and our percentage of self-generated electricity will increase in 2025 as the array is fully operational.
+In 2024, on-site renewable generation accounted for 8% of total electricity consumption.